darrenleak/climanager/README.md

 3.2 The action files, you need to specify the absolute path to your action files.

 # Using climanager
-Once you have built climanager you can do the following:
+Once you have installed climanager you can do the following:
 ```
 climanager helloWorld
 ```